Aircoookie/WLED/usermods/Animated_Staircase/README.md

 The Animated Staircase can be controlled by the WLED API.
 Change settings such as speed, on/off time and distance settings by sending an HTTP request, see below.

-## NOTE ON ULTRASONIC SENSORS AND ESP-32
-For unknown reasons Ultrasonic sensors only work on the ESP8266 based boards.
-The ESP32 boards seem to give a problem with detecting the echo pin.
-Until I figure out why this is, the PIR sensor is the most reliable option for this usermod.

 ## WLED integration
 To include this usermod in your WLED setup, you have to be able to [compile WLED from source](https://github.com/Aircoookie/WLED/wiki/Compiling-WLED).